Maximum Mileage: 12 Easy Ways to Extend the Life of Your Running Shoes

 “The goal isn’t to extend the life of the shoe forever.
 It’s to extend it for as long as it’s designed to last,” Coach Bennett says.
 “We’re not trying to raise a dead shoe from the great beyond.”

 So how do you know when it’s the end of the road?
 Well, there are a number of factors to consider.
 First, what mileage have you put on them?
-It’s an easy baseline figure to assess your shoes’ remaining life span.
 (Remember: 200 to 300 miles is a general sweet spot according to our quality engineers.)
 Then, check in with your shoes and your body.
 Kicks showing visible signs of wear and tear?
 Tread worn down to a smooth finish?
-Getting slower times, less responsive feeling, longer recovery needed after a run?
-If this sounds like you, then...congratulations!
+Getting less response or need a longer recovery after a run?
+If this sounds like you, then… congratulations!
 You’ve given your shoes a long, fulfilling life.
 Be proud.
 And then stop running in them.

 While they won’t be out on runs with you, this doesn’t have to be goodbye forever.
 If your old shoes are still in wearable condition, consider giving them a second career as everyday walking or gardening shoes, or donating them to a new owner in need.
 Once they’re truly toast, you can drop off athletic shoes of any kind at select Nike stores participating in recycling programs.